Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Method

-We present \textbf{MotionCoT Data Engine}, an automated framework for constructing CoT~\cite{weicot2022} supervision tailored to the text-to-motion generation task.
-This engine leverages the general reasoning and semantic planning capabilities of LLM to transform free-form motion descriptions into structured, high-quality CoT action plans, which serve as intermediate guidance between language and motion.
+We introduce the \textbf{Decomposed CoT Data Engine}, an automated module for generating structured reasoning traces to guide text-to-motion generation.
+This engine leverages the reasoning and semantic planning capabilities of LLMs to transform free-form motion descriptions into high-quality, step-by-step CoT action plans, providing intermediate supervision that bridges language and motion.

-The data engine begins by augmenting existing motion-language datasets through prompt-based querying.
-We design a comprehensive prompt that instructs the LLM to reason through the detailed logic and temporal structure.
-This prompt includes clear task instructions, output format constraints, and several in-context examples to guide the model in producing structured, step-by-step CoT reasoning.
-The \textbf{detailed prompt} is provided in the supplementary material.
+The engine starts by augmenting existing motion-language datasets using prompt-based LLM queries.
+We design comprehensive prompts that instruct the LLM to decompose tasks into logically ordered sub-actions while respecting temporal dependencies and action semantics.
+These prompts include clear instructions, output format constraints, and in-context examples to ensure structured reasoning outputs.
+The complete details of the prompt are provided in the Appendix~\ref{sec:prompt_details} material.

-The CoT outputs generated by this process are then passed through an automated quality control pipeline.
-Specifically, we employ DeepSeek-R1~\cite{deepSeekR1IncentivizingReasoning2025} to evaluate each generated CoT for relevance, conciseness, and logical coherence.
-Samples exhibiting redundancy, overthinking, or excessive verbosity are filtered out and regenerated iteratively until they meet our quality standards.
-As shown in Figure~\ref{fig:cot}, we give an example of the CoT generation process.
-The LLM is prompted to generate a CoT reasoning process for the task of ``A person does Tai chi''.
-The model first identifies the main action, ``Tai chi'', and then breaks it down into sub-actions such as ``stand up'', ``arm movements'', ``weight displacement'', and ``hand positioning''.
-Each sub-action is further elaborated with specific details, such as the direction of movement and the body parts involved.
+Generated CoT traces are then evaluated through an automated quality control pipeline.
+We employ DeepSeek-R1~\cite{deepSeekR1IncentivizingReasoning2025} to assess each trace for relevance, logical consistency, and conciseness.
+Traces that exhibit redundancy, overthinking, or verbosity are filtered and regenerated until they meet quality standards.
+Figure~\ref{fig:pipeline} illustrates the full Motion-R1 pipeline, with the Decomposed CoT Data Engine highlighted to show the structured reasoning trace generation process.
+For the task ``A person does Tai chi'', the engine identifies the main action, decomposes it into sub-actions such as ``stand up'', ``arm movements'', ``weight displacement'', and ``hand positioning'', and further elaborates each sub-action with motion-relevant details like movement direction and involved body parts.

-Once validated, each high-quality CoT trace is paired with its original motion description and corresponding action sequence, forming triplets of the form (description, CoT, motion).
-These triplets constitute a refined dataset that provides explicit, interpretable reasoning supervision for downstream training.